It's Open Line Friday, the Rush Limbaugh program on the EIB network.

 Now, folks, I'm telling you, something here is not right.

-I just saw a report here that March, the first time in many, many moons, actually, they've got a way to calculate this, I guess, that there was a f over four percent drop in the amount people drove in this country in March.
+I just saw a report here that March, for the first time in many, many moons, actually, they've got a way to calculate this, I guess, that there was a over 4% drop in the amount people drove in this country in March.

 That hasn't happened in a long time.